 The business partners were happy with the outcomes of the process and will test the green chemistry material options the intern identified for plastics and frame materials.
 Ultimately, the implementation of the recommended materials will need to be proven out and cost-effective.
 Further, they intend to use the positive environmental attributes/outcomes as a sales tool.

 Nichole was also positive on the experience: "During my internship with Connect Ecology I learned a lot, not only about using my industrial design skills but the business side of things as well.
 I have learned to apply my design process timeline to the business work plan to meet the time constraints of the project without hindering the design side of product development.
 The material and manufacturing research using green chemistry principles and life-cycle assessment information was a valuable experience.
 With both of these projects I have gained better professional communication skills and time management tactics as well."

-Nicole is now applying her new knowledge at the University of Minnesota as a teaching assistant in the College of Design’s Product Manufacturing program.
+Nicole went on to apply her new knowledge at the University of Minnesota as a teaching assistant in the College of Design’s Product Manufacturing program.